oliviasuh/ml_lstm_research/README.md

 A high recall means LSTM is better at detecting real accident cases, even if it occasionally raises false alarms.
 - F1-Score Comparison: LSTM has the highest F1-score (94.1%), meaning it balances precision and recall the best.
 Classical models struggle to achieve this balance, with Logistic Regression performing the worst.
+6. Classical ML Models shows limitations.
+- Random Forest & SVM rely on handcrafted feature extraction, making them less effective at capturing the sequential nature of accident-related data.
+- Tree-based models (XGBoost, Random Forest) still perform decently, but lack temporal learning capabilities.
+- SVM is not ideal for time-series sensor data due to its reliance on static features.
+- Classical ML models are faster to train, but they struggle with sequential relationships, leading to lower accuracy and AUC scores.
+- XGBoost is the best classical ML alternative but still does not outperform LSTM
+7. Conclusion
+- LSTM consistently outperforms classical machine learning models for time-series-based car accident detection due to its superior ability to learn temporal dependencies: Higher Accuracy(95.2%), Superior Recall (96.5%), Balanced F1-Score (94.1%):